Sunday Services Schedule

 Book Lovers

 The Book Lovers meet in person and simultaneously on Zoom every second Tuesday from 3:30 to 5:00 PM.
 You are welcome even if you haven’t finished the book.
-The link is sent out each month with the meeting reminder, usually the weekend before that Tuesday by Carolyn Gimbrone.
-Here are the books, with number of pages, for the next several months.
+The link is sent out the weekend before by Carolyn Gimbrone.

 ------------------------------